Constrained Trajectory Optimization on Matrix Lie Groups via Lie-Algebraic Differential Dynamic Programming: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{any} physical systems such as robots have non-Euclidean configuration spaces.
-The use of local coordinates to model these spaces can result in various issues.
-One issue is that these coordinate systems may suffer from singularities or degeneracies, where the coordinates become ill-defined or degenerate.
-For example, Euler angles can experience gimbal lock, where two of the angles become degenerate, leading to a loss of a degree of freedom and making it difficult to represent certain configurations of the system \cite{Shuster1993,Hemingway2018}.
-Similarly, quaternions can experience a similar loss of degree of freedom when their magnitude becomes close to zero and multiple different representations can describe the same configuration \cite{Diebel2006}, although it has global representation.
-These types of singularities can make it difficult to accurately represent the transition between certain configurations of the system, and may require the use of additional techniques to avoid or mitigate these issues.
+Many physical systems such as robots have non-Euclidean configuration spaces.
+Using local coordinates to model these spaces can result in singularities and degeneracies, where certain system configurations become impossible to represent.
+For example, using Euler angles to represent rotation can result in a phenomenon known as gimbal lock.
+In this case, two of the three rotational axes align, leading to a loss of one degree of freedom, which makes tracking of certain movements or transitions between system configurations impossible \cite{Shuster1993,Hemingway2018}.
+Such singularities can make it difficult to accurately represent transitions between certain system configurations and may require additional techniques to avoid or mitigate these issues.

-The geometry of configuration spaces can be effectively modeled through the use of matrix Lie groups, which provide a well-structured and continuous framework for comprehending the structure and motion of the underlying system \cite{Bloch2015, Lynch2017}.
-In recent years, geometric control techniques have gained considerable traction within the fields of robotics and control systems, as they seamlessly blend differential geometry and control theory \cite{Bullo1999,Bullo2019}.
-However, current approaches to solving geometric optimal control problems suffer from either reliance on specific problem details to simplify optimality conditions \cite{Bloch2009, Kobilarov2011} or growing complexities with the number of time instances \cite{Kobilarov2008,Patil2015}.
+The geometry of configuration spaces can be effectively modeled using matrix Lie groups, which provide a well-structured and continuous framework for comprehending the structure and motion of the underlying systems \cite{Bloch2015,Lynch2017}.
+In recent years, geometric control techniques have gained considerable traction in robotics and control systems, as they seamlessly blend differential geometry and control theory \cite{Bullo1999,Bullo2019}.
+However, current approaches to solving geometric optimal control problems suffer from either reliance on specific problem details to simplify optimality conditions \cite{Bloch2009,Kobilarov2011} or from rapidly increasing computational complexity with an extended temporal horizon \cite{Kobilarov2008,Patil2015}.
 To overcome these limitations, \ac{ddp} has become a promising approach for numerically solving such problems.
-Nevertheless, existing \ac{ddp}-based geometric control techniques have certain limitations, including explicit consideration of only specific matrix Lie groups \cite{Kobilarov2014}, omission of state constraints \cite{Boutselis2020, Teng2022a, Teng2022b}, or handling of constraints limited to particular groups only \cite{Liu2022}.
+However, existing \ac{ddp}-based geometric control techniques have certain limitations, including explicit consideration of only specific matrix Lie groups \cite{Kobilarov2014}, omission of state constraints \cite{Boutselis2020,Teng2022a,Teng2022b}, or handling of constraints limited to particular groups \cite{Liu2022}.